 Most students at Xavier will major in Athletic Training.
 We offer a minor in pre-physical therapy, which prepares students for graduate study in physical therapy.
 We also offer a program in occupational therapy that awards a bachelor's and master's degree in five and a half years.

 Does Xavier offer study-abroad programs?

 Xavier offers an increasing range of opportunities for students to study abroad.
 Students may choose to study abroad for a summer, semester or year in countries such as Austria, Belgium, England, France, Germany, Italy, Japan, Mexico, Nepal, Nicaragua and Spain.

 What about performing arts?

 Students have an opportunity to be involved in a number of performing arts ensembles, including the Xavier Players theater program.
-Music majors as well as non-majors are encouraged to be involved.
+Music and Theatre majors as well as non-majors are encouraged to be involved.

 How much does it cost to attend Xavier?

 Tuition for the 2015-2016 school year is $34,050.
 For declared business majors, tuition is $35,050.
 Room and board is $11,380, which includes unlimited meals per week, plus $100 Dining Dollars to be used at campus restaurants.
 Since Xavier is a private school, the cost is the same for in-state and out-of-state students.

 How do student apply for financial aid?